rolandogdp/twitter-sent-analysis/voting_scripts/ReadMe.md

-Add name of the csv file, and its voting weight to the file "votingModel.csv".
-Then "python votingScript.py"
+Add name of the csv file, and its voting weight to the file "votingModel.csv". <br>
+Then run "python votingScript.py"